DreamEcho100/lognmaze/A To Do List.md

 - Refactoring UserContext to use useReducer. [x]

 - Adding an alt to an image article in (sql table, concerning routes, UI, ...). [x]

+- Adding a limit to news description and read more. [x]

+- Changing "Reading More ->" to an icon + "Full Article". [x]

+- Changing the intro in screen sizes where width is smaller than height. [x]